geokal94/MovieRama/README.md

 # MovieRama

-See movies of the week from MDB, search for movies and see details Tools and languages used: Javascript,jQuery and a little bit of Bootstrap.
+See movies of the week from MDB, search for movies and see details Tools and languages used: Javascript,jQuery and Bootstrap.